ferrocene/ferrocene/src/types-and-traits.rst

   The :t:`size operand` of an :t:`array expression` or an :t:`array type`.

 :dp:`fls_J77VeAlD8rsv`
-A :t:`type inference root` imposes an :dt:`expected type` depending on the :t:`type inference root` as follows:
+A :t:`type inference root` imposes an :dt:`expected type` on its :t:`expression` depending on the :t:`type inference root` as follows:

 * :dp:`fls_P9uiamxA4HE3`
   The :t:`expected type` of a :t:`constant argument` is the :t:`type ascription`